-Safety and Sec urity Che ecklist Project Overview Project Mode (Rail, Bus, BRT, Multimode) Project Phase (Project Development, Engineering, Construction, Start-Up) Project Delivery Method (Design/Build, DBOM, CMGC, etc.) Project Plans Version n Review by FTA Status Safety and Security Management Plan (SSMP) Safety and Security Certification Plan (SSCP) System Safety Program Plan (SSPP) System Security Plan or Security and Emergency Preparedness Plan (SEPP) Construction Safety and Security Plan (CSSP) Area of Focus Y/N Notes s/Status Safety and Security Authority -/ 11000 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Is the project sponsor subject to 49 CFR Part 659 state safety oversight requirements?
-Has the state designated an oversight agency as per 49 CFR + Part 659.9? - Has the oversight agency reviewed and approved the project sponsor's Security Plan or SSPP as per 49 CFR Part 659.17?
+Safety and Security Checklist Project Overview Project Mode (Rail, Bus, BRT, Multimode) Project Phase (Project Development, Engineering, Construction, Start-Up) Project Delivery Method (Design/Build, DBOM, CMGC, etc.) Project Plans Vers ion Review by FTA Status Safety and Security Management Plan (SSMP) Safety and Security Certification Plan (SSCP) Public Transportation Agency Safety Plan (PTASP) System Security Plan or Security and Emergency Preparedness Plan (SEPP) Construction Safety and Security Plan (CSSP) Safety and Sec urity A uthoi rity Area of Focus Notes/Status Is the project sponsor subject to 49 CFR Part 674 state safety oversight requirements?
+Has the state designated an oversight agency as per 49 CFR section 674.13?
+Has the oversight agency reviewed and approved the project sponsor's security plan or Public Transportation Agency Safety Plan as per 49 CFR section 674.25(b)?
 Did the oversight agency participate in the last Quarterly Review Meeting?
-Has the project sponsor submitted its safety certification plan to the oversight agency?
-Has the project sponsor implemented security directives issued by the Department of Homeland Security and/or Transportation Security Administration?
-SSMP Monitoring Is the SSMP project-specific, clearly demonstrating the scope of safety and security activities for this Does the project sponsor review the SSMP and related project plans to determine if updates are necessary?
-Does the project sponsor implement a process through which the Designated Function (DF) for Safety and DF for Security are integrated into the overall project management team?
+Has the project sponsor submitted their safety certification plan to the oversight agency?
+Has the project sponsor implemented security directives issued by the Department of Homeland Security and/or Transportation Security

+Safety and Security Checklist SSMP Monitoring Area of Focus Y/N Notes/Status Is the SSMP project-specific, clearly demonstrating the scope of safety and security activities for this?
+Does the project sponsor review the SSMP and related project plans to determine if updates are necessary?
+Does the project sponsor implement a process through which the Designated Function (DF) for safety and DF for security are integrated into the overall project management team?
 Please specify.
 Does the project sponsor maintain a regularly scheduled report on the status of safety and security activities?
-Has the project sponsor established staffing requirements, procedures and authority for safety and security activities throughout all project phases?
+Has the project sponsor established staffing requirements, procedures, and authorities for safety and security activities throughout all project phases?
 Does the project sponsor update the safety and security responsibility matrix/organizational chart as necessary?

-Safety and Sec curity C Checklist Area of Focus Y/N Notes/Status Has the project sponsor allocated sufficient resources to oversee or carry out safety and security activities?
+Has the project sponsor allocated sufficient resources to oversee or carry out safety and security activities?
 Has the project sponsor developed hazard and vulnerability analysis techniques, including specific types of analysis to be performed during different project phases?
 Does the project sponsor implement regularly scheduled meetings to track to resolution any identified hazards and/or vulnerabilities?
 Does the project sponsor monitor the progress of safety and security activities throughout all project phases?
 Please describe briefly.
 Does the project sponsor ensure the conduct of preliminary hazard and vulnerability analyses?
 Please specify the analyses conducted.

-Has the project sponsor ensured the development of safety design criteria?
+Safety and Security Checklist SSMP Monitoring Area of Focus Y/N Notes/Status Has the project sponsor ensured the development of safety design criteria?
 Has the project sponsor ensured the development of security design criteria?
 Has the project sponsor ensured conformance with safety and security requirements in design?
 Has the project sponsor verified construction specifications conformance?
 Has the project sponsor identified safety and security critical tests to be performed prior to passenger operations?
-Has the project sponsor verified conformance with safety and security requirements during testing, inspection and start-up phases?
+Has the project sponsor verified conformance with safety and security requirements during testing, inspection, and start-up phases?
 Has the project sponsor evaluated change orders, design waivers, or test variances for potential hazards and/or vulnerabilities?
 Has the project sponsor ensured the performance of safety and security analyses for proposed workarounds?
-Has the project sponsor demonstrated through meetings or other methods the integration of safety and security in the following?
-Activation Plan and ProceduresIntegrated Test Plan and Procedures Operations and Maintenance PlanEmergency Operations Plan Has the project sponsor issued final safety and security certification?
+Has the project sponsor demonstrated, through meetings or other methods, the integration of safety and security in the following?
+Activation Plan and Procedures Integrated Test Plan and Procedures Operations and Maintenance Plan Plan Operations and Maintenance Plan Operations and Maintenance Plan Operations and Maintenance Plan Emergency Operations Plan Has the project sponsor issued a final safety and security certification?
 Has the project sponsor issued the final safety and security verification report?